keebio/keebio-docs/docs/standard-for-build-guides.md

 ## Rejoice!

-You have a brand-new mechanical keyboard to aid your quest of computer usage with less strain on yours wrists in style!
+You have a brand-new mechanical keyboard to aid your quest of computer usage with less strain on your wrists in style!